 As a heads up, due to the range of size between different types of Poodle, your Boxerdoodle could end up being anywhere from small to large in size.

-See below for all Boxerdoodle facts and mixed dog breed characteristics!
+See below for all mixed dog breed facts and traits about Boxerdoodles!

 Boxerdoodle Mixed Dog Breed Pictures